chrlschwb/AlienWorldsAuto/README.md

 - Automatically mines and claims
 - Prevents being detected as a bot

----
-##### AlienAutomation was made for educational purposes only, the developers and contributors do not take any responsibility for your WAX.io, AlienWorlds and, or Reddit accounts.
----

 ### Requirements
 - Python 3.7 or greater
 - Brave browser